kart699/webroot/README.md

 ##### Retrieve contextual IP stats
-This endpoint returns extended contextual information for the IP.
+Returns extended contextual information for the IP.
 The response contains the counts of related entities grouped on different threat levels (0-4)

 - input : An IP address for which you want to retrieve information.
 ```